noloman/APP-Installation/README.md

-# APP-Instalations
+# APP-Installation

-Android APP for trace devices
+Android APP for trace devices scanning a QR Code Generates a JSON file that is downloadable and uploaded to a hardcoded ftp server

 # Historical status